β adrenergic receptors (blue) clustered into artificial microdomains on the surface of a living COS7 cell (red).

-The department's history of accomplishments include the discovery of the adrenergic receptor subtypes-alpha and beta which led to developing several drugs used to treat cardiovascular disease.
-Cardiovascular and neuroscience studies are the focuses of the department's research programs.
+The department's history of accomplishments includes the discovery of the adrenergic receptor subtypes-alpha and beta, which led to the development of several drugs used to treat cardiovascular disease.
+Cardiovascular and neuroscience studies are the focus of the department's research programs.

 Raymond P. Ahlquist, working in this Department, first defined α and β adrenergic receptors in 1948.
 This discovery eventually led to the development of “β blocker” drugs for hypertension and heart disease.